-Joseph never lost his connection to God.
+Joseph never lost his connection to G-d.

 As harsh as it was to accept that his brothers sold him into slavery, Joseph never became bitter and was never broken.
-He always knew that his arrival in Egypt and the work he did there was God's plan.
+He always knew that his arrival in Egypt and the work he did there was G-d's plan.
 As he told his brothers:

 "There has been a famine in the area ...
-God sent me ahead of you to insure that you survive in the land and to sustain you through great deliverance.
-It is not you who sent me here, but God.
+G-d sent me ahead of you to ensure that you survive in the land and to sustain you through great deliverance.
+It is not you who sent me here, but G-d.
 And it is He who has made me Pharaoh's viceroy, master of his entire government and ruler of all Egypt."
+5

 As immersed as Joseph was in the massive Egyptian grain industry, he did not experience alienation or estrangement, because his work was not something external outside of himself.
-He saw it for its true nature - it was all divine work, part of his divine essence and mission in this world to save lives and to insure the survival of his family and ultimately the entire Jewish nation.
+He saw it for its true nature - it was all divine work, part of his divine essence and mission in this world to save lives and to ensure the survival of his family and ultimately the entire Jewish nation.